 Environmental Science applies scientific principles to help us to understand and manage the natural environment.
 It is a broader subject than the traditional science subjects and the key to doing well is to be able to make the link between cause and effect.
-For example, an understanding of ecology is needed for managing the habitats of endangered animals and knowledge of energy transformations underpins how we develop and use renewable sources of power.
+For example, an understanding of ecology is needed for managing the habitats of endangered animals and knowledge of energy transformations informs how we develop and use renewable sources of power.

 Measuring the infiltration rate of water into soil.

 Environmental issues are often in the news and play an increasingly important role in almost every aspect of life, from human population to recycling.

 As well as being a fascinating subject, Environmental Science will help you to understand how the world works.

 Environmental Science goes well with the other Earth Sciences, such as Biology and Geology, as well as Chemistry and Physics.
 Some students, who are doing mainly Arts subjects, choose to study Environmental Science because they have a genuine concern for the environment and want to keep their education broad.

 Practical work is an integral part of the course.